 Try Scuba Diving Before Committing to a Certification Course

-It’s hard to describe what scuba diving is like, so if you’re interested in scuba diving but not ready to commit to a class, try a Discover Scuba Diving® Experience.
+It’s hard to describe what scuba diving is like, so if you’re interested in scuba diving but not ready to commit to a class, try a Discover Scuba Diving® Diving experience.
 You’ll get to try on scuba gear and take your first breaths underwater under the supervision of an experienced scuba professional in a pool or pool-like environment.

 Ready to start exploring the other two-thirds of our ocean planet?
 Read on to find out what equipment and skills you need to scuba dive and the steps leading up to scuba certification.

-How to Prepare for Scuba Diving
+How To Prepare for Scuba Diving

 You don’t have to be an excellent swimmer to be a scuba diver, but you do need to be comfortable in the water and know how to swim.
 During your scuba certification course you’ll be asked to:

-• Swim 200 meters/yards (or 300 meters/yards wearing a mask, fins and snorkel) without stopping.
-There is no time limit, and you may use any swimming strokes you want.
+• Swim 200 meters/yards (or 300 meters/yards wearing a mask, fins and snorkel) without stopping – There is no time limit, and you may use any swimming strokes you want.

-There are many adaptive techniques that allow individuals with physical challenges to meet the waterskills requirements.
+There are many adaptive techniques that individuals with physical challenges can use to meet the waterskill requirements.
 People with paraplegia, amputations and other challenges commonly earn PADI Open Water Diver certifications.
 Speak to a PADI Instructor, Dive Center or Resort for more information.
-Certain medical conditions require a doctor’s approval to participate in scuba diving activities.
-In some countries, a physician’s signature is required for diving regardless of how healthy you are.
-Avoid disappointment, download and review the medical questionnaire.

 Basic Scuba Diving Equipment

-When you’re enrolled in a class, most dive shops will provide all the scuba diving equipment you need either as a loan or rental including a:
+When you’re enrolled in a class, most dive shops will provide all the scuba diving equipment you need either as a loan or rental, including a:

 1. Wetsuit or dry suit